 2-4.
 Advantages and disadvantages of Naturalization or Permanent Resident

 We have explained the difference between Naturalization and Permanent Resident so far, but there are advantages and disadvantages depends on each person.

 Below, we will explain the differences between those who have been Naturalized and those who have obtained a Permanent Resident visa.

 Even if you obtain Permanent Resident, your nationality will not change, so you will continue to have the same passport as before.

 On the other hand, if you Naturalize, you can get a Japanese passport.

 Japan has visa exemption agreements with many countries, and you can travel to those countries without a visa.

-If you like to travel abroad, this may be a big advantage for you, too.
+For those who like to travel abroad, this may be an advantage.

-5. Summary of the difference between Permanent Residence and naturalization
+3. Summary of the difference between Naturalization and Permanent Resident

 Would you understand the difference between Naturalization and Permanent Resident visa, such as the examination period and requirements?